wout145/PathFinding/README.md

 I am aiming to add visualization for these algorythms after I have finished implementing them.

 Currently, the output still contains a lot of debugging information.
 To change which algorythm is used, this has to be changed in the main function.
-No arguments are any userfriendliness of the kind has been added yet.
+No arguments or any userfriendliness of the kind has been added yet.
 The goal is to implement the algorythms succesfully first, and then add extra features.

 Suggestions are always welcome.